LeonSering/nvim_config/keymappings.md

 # Visual-Multi (multiple cursors)

-Ctrl-m - search for word under cursor (selection in visual mode) Ctrl-M - search for word under cursor (selection in visual mode) and select all Ctrl-Up/Down/Left/Right - add cursor at current location and move to direction
+[Space]m - search for word under cursor (selection in visual mode) [Space]M - search for word under cursor (selection in visual mode) and select all Ctrl-Up/Down/Left/Right - add cursor at current location and move to direction

 ## in visual-multi mode: